Max Q (quartet)

 Max Q is the barbershop quartet that won the gold medal Barbershop Harmony Society International Barbershop Quartet Contest at Denver's Pepsi Center July 7, 2007.

 The quartet's run for the title is featured in the 2009 feature documentary American Harmony.

 Background

 Max Q formed in 2002 and began competing in the International Barbershop Quartet Contest in 2004.
 In 2004, 2005, and 2006, Max Q finished in second place to Gotcha!, Realtime, and Vocal Spectrum in consecutive years.
-In 2007, Max Q won by a 286-point margin, over OC Times in second place with Storm Front in third.
+In 2007, Max Q won by a 286-point margin over second-place quartet OC Times.

-Max Q is specifically notable in that all four members have prior experience in championship-level quartets and choruses.
-With their 2007 win, DeRosa and Oxley joined Joe Connelly as the only singers with three or more first-place finishes.
-DeRosa and Connelly have since gone on to win a record fourth gold medal with Main Street and Old School respectively.
+Max Q is notable in that all four members have prior experience in championship-level quartets and choruses.
+With their 2007 win, DeRosa and Oxley joined Joe Connelly as the only singers with three first-place finishes.
+DeRosa and Connelly have since gone on to win a record fourth gold medal with Main Street and Old School, respectively.
+DeRosa won a fifth gold medal with Three and a Half Men in 2024.